jsdelivr/globalping/CONTRIBUTING.md

 ### Environment variables
 - `PORT=3000` environment variable can start the API on another port (default is 3000)
-- `FAKE_PROBE_IP=1` environment variable can be used to make debug easier.
+- `FAKE_PROBE_IP=api` environment variable can be used to make debug easier.
 When defined, every Probe that connects to the API will get an IP address from the list of predefined "real" addresses.

 ### Testing